Chapter 45

 “Oh, I thought you could bring it to me, like a dutiful wife,” he winked, chuckling with a sanctimonious air.

-“I’m guessing you don’t want burnt eggs,” I countered.
+“I’m guessing you don’t want burnt eggs,” I countered, adding a smile.

 “Oh, yeah.
-Feels great,” he bragged, tucking in his elbows and rolling his shoulders in a swag dance move.
+Feels great,” he bragged, rolling his shoulders in a swag dance move.

-He unleashed a cocky laugh.
-“I told you, already.
+He tilted his head.
+“I told you already.
 Something the doc prescribed.
 You should try some.
 Maybe it’d loosen you up a bit.”
+He unleashed a cocky laugh.

 “It’s not your body, and you’re not qualified to judge me, so keep your opinions to yourself,” he snapped.
 “I know enough, so stop bitchin’ at me.”

-“Don’t you mean charred cardboard?” he huffed.
+“Don’t you mean charred cardboard?”
+He baited the moment.
+I blinked back my surprise.
 “Yeah, don’t bother.
-I obviously didn’t marry you for your cooking, but thanks anyway.”
+I obviously didn’t marry you for your cooking abilities, but thanks anyway,” he added.

-Heat crept up my neck, and I swallowed hard, forcing down hurt.
-I may not be a gourmet chef, but I’ve never burnt your food.
+Heat crept up my neck, and I swallowed hard, forcing down the emotional pain.
+I may not be a gourmet chef, but I know how to cook a decent meal, and I don’t go around burning your food.
+Why the nasty insinuations?
 I crossed the kitchen and opened the fridge, retrieving the few remaining ounces of orange juice.
 Setting the jug in front of Brad, I handed him a cup.
 “Here.
-I’ll let you pour it, so I don’t mess it up.”
+I’ll let you pour it yourself, so I don’t mess it up.”
 I verified the knob on the stove faced the off position then exited the room.

-A few days later, everyday life with Brad became volatile.
+A few days later, everyday life with Brad became dangerously volatile.

-You know that monster in your mind?
-The one you run from in your dreams?
+Some people have monsters in their dreams that they run from.
 Mine stood in front of me, even larger in life—bulky, flesh and blood, trembling from head to toe, seething in anger, boiling with rage.
 His arms violently shook by his sides, ending in two tightly fisted hands.
 They would deliver a painful blow at any given moment—I just knew it—all because I had fed Calleigh leftover pizza for breakfast.
-How is that so bad?
+How is that a bad thing?
 The pantry is bare.
+It’s the only thing available in the house until we do a grocery run, I thought to myself.
 I couldn’t let her go hungry.

-Wadded into a fetal position at the kitchen table only a few feet away, Calleigh shielded her eyes with her hands, protecting herself from the perceived danger.
+Wadded into a fetal position at the kitchen table only a few feet away, Calleigh shielded her eyes with both hands, protecting herself from the perceived danger.
+Peeking through her tiny fingers, horror widened her eyes as guilt and shame shrouded her face.
 You’re right.
-Daddies aren’t supposed to hurt mommies, and if I make it out of this alive, you will never grow up believing this kind of behavior is OK.
-I will make sure of it.
-Peeking through her tiny fingers, horror widened her eyes as guilt shrouded her face in disbelief.
-I sucked in a deep breath and waited to feel the pain.
+Daddies aren’t supposed to hurt mommies, I thought, glancing over at her terrified face.
+If I make it out of this alive, you will never grow up believing this kind of behavior is OK, I promised.
+In that moment, my heart made the decision to fight, if not for me, for her.

-Spewing a plethora of expletives, Brad postured over me, inching uncomfortably close to my face, his face growing redder and redder.
-I held my breath.
-Spit sprayed the side of my cheek as I cringed, turning my head to avoid his closeness.
-“You are the poorest excuse for a human being I have ever seen!” he yelled into my ear.
+“You are the poorest excuse for a human being I have ever seen!”
+Brad yelled into my ear.
+Spewing a plethora of expletives, he postured over me, inching uncomfortably close, his face growing redder and redder.
 “I don’t know why I ever married you.
 You don’t know how to be a wife, and you definitely don’t know how to be a mother.
 Feeding her pizza for breakfast, Hope?
 Really?
 What were you thinking?”
 His hot breath plastered my skin, causing me to withdraw into myself.
 “Do you know how unhealthy that is?
-It’s no wonder she’s always sick.
-You don’t even know how to feed her!”
+It’s no wonder she’s always sick when you feed her crap like this for breakfast!”

 “And whose fault is that?” he bellowed, his body continuing to tremble.
 “I bet the next thing you’re going to try telling me is that this is my fault, too.”
 He hit the wall next to my left ear with his fist, making me jump at the sound.
 A whimper peeped out of Calleigh from across the room.
 I’m sure she’s fine.
-Brad’s focus is on me, not her, I consoled myself.
+Brad’s focus is on me, not her, I tried controlling my fear.

 “I don’t care if you have to go pimp yourself out on Orange Blossom Trail.
 You need to get off your lazy ass and find yourself a job!” he exploded.
 “Stop expecting me to pay for everything!
 God gave you a brain.
 Use it!”

 “I have a job.
-I’m raising our daughter,” I answered.
-“Finding work outside of home doesn’t make sense, right now.
+I’m raising our daughter,” I defended myself.
+“Finding work outside of home doesn’t make sense right now.
 I wouldn’t make more than minimum wage, at most, meaning whatever I earned would go straight toward paying a babysitter.
 There wouldn’t be any money left over for helping with bills.
 I’ve done the math.”
 I inched to my right, but Brad blocked my movement with his body.
-“Look, we didn’t have a child so somebody else could raise her,” I stared up at him.
-“You and I both knew there would be sacrifices with starting a family, so please stop making me out to be some bad guy.
+“We didn’t have a child so somebody else could raise her,” I stared up at him.
+“You and I both knew there would be sacrifices with starting a family, so please stop making me out to be the bad guy.
 Staying home with Calleigh was a joint decision—yours and mine.”

 Depraved indifference hardened Brad’s glare, his chiseled jawline jutting forward.
 A death grip of fingers encircled my biceps, pinching my skin and drawing me to him.
 “Do you think I actually care about your distorted perception of life?
 You can’t possibly think I’m impressed with your little smear campaign against me!
 This family needs more money, so start being an adult and FIND.
 A. JOB!”

 Calleigh screamed as a loud thud resounded from my back hitting the wall.
 “Daddy, don’t hurt her!
-Please, don’t hurt my mommy!” she begged.
+Please, don’t hurt Mommy!” she begged.

 Caught between his hate for me and the innocence in Calleigh’s voice, Brad pushed me harder against the wall to control my escape.
-Finally, he exhaled.
-“You’re not worth the air I breathe,” he hissed in my ear.
-Shoving off my shoulders, he stormed from the kitchen and into the garage.
-The laundry door slammed in his wake, rattling the pictures on the living room walls.
+He finally exhaled.
+“You’re not worth the air I breathe,” he hissed in my ear, shoving off my shoulders.
+Storming from the kitchen and into the garage, the laundry door slammed in his wake, rattling the pictures on the living room walls.
 He didn’t even give Calleigh a sideways glance.

-As my knees to gave way, I slumped into a kneeling position on the kitchen floor, cradling the deep bruises on each of my arms—ones I knew no one would ever see.
+As my knees gave way, I slumped into a kneeling position on the kitchen floor, cradling the deep bruises on each of my arms, ones I knew no one would ever see or understand.

 Calleigh hopped down from her chair and scurried across the tile floor into my embrace.
 “I was so scared!” she declared, wrapping her arms around my neck.
 “I didn’t want Daddy to hurt you.
 He scared me!”
 She squeezed tightly against her fear.